ReInHerit/digital-hub/content/toolapps/2023-02-06-strike-a-pose.md

 ![Strike a Pose - User Interaction during a test at ACM Multimedia 2022](https://ucarecdn.com/6140671d-a22d-4fdd-9b4d-00895324d42a/ "Strike a Pose - User Interaction during a test at ACM Multimedia 2022")

+> *Strike a Pose - User Interaction during a test at ACM Multimedia 2022*

 The innovative application promotes a user-centred and **gamification** approach, a process of exploiting game strategies and dynamics in non-game scenarios.
 It has already been proved to be useful to enhance skills and competences in a variety of domains such as marketing, industry training and entertainment.
 Also cultural heritage can benefit from a gamification approach which represents an opportunity to **engage visitors** to museums contents through the design of more entertaining, social and challenging digital learning scenarios, to help museums to move from the traditional “look and do not touch” toward a “play and interact” approach.

 This app won a Best Demo Honorable Mention award at ACM Multimedia 2022, the foremost conference on multimedia.